znuznu/randemon/api/README.md

 # Randemon API

 This folder is the API folder of Randemon.
+It's a simple hexagonal architecture with a good coverage.
+The only part not really covered is the resolvers, but mocking random values is _reaaaaaaally_ boring and tricky.

 # Requirements